Collinear scattering and long-lived excitations in two-dimensional electron fluids

-Different excitations are described by eigenfunctions of the collision operator $I_{\rm ee}$, with the eigenvalues giving the decay rates equal to inverse lifetimes.
-Because of the cylindrical symmetry of the problem, the eigenfunctions are products of angular harmonics on the Fermi surface and functions of the radial energy variables $x_i=\beta(\epsilon-\mu)$: \be \eta(\vec p,t)=e^{-\gamma_m t} e^{i m\theta}\chi_m(x) , \ee where $\gamma_m$ and $\chi_m(x)$ are solutions of a spectral problem $-\gamma_m f_{0}(1-f_{0}) \chi_m(x)=I_{\rm ee}\chi_m(x)$.
+Different excitations are described as eigenfunctions of the collision operator $I_{\rm ee}$, with the eigenvalues giving the decay rates equal to inverse lifetimes.
+Because of the cylindrical symmetry of the problem, the eigenfunctions are products of angular harmonics on the Fermi surface and functions of the radial energy variables $x_i=\beta(\epsilon_i-\mu)$: \be \eta(\vec p,t)= \sum_m e^{-\gamma_m t} e^{i m\theta}\chi_m(x) , \ee where $\gamma_m$ and $\chi_m(x)$ are solutions of the spectral problem $-\gamma_m f_{0}(1-f_{0}) \chi_m(x)=I_{\rm ee}[\chi_m(x)]$.